 Access point five-year lifecycle

-The rental charge provides the UIS with a mechanism to recover the capital expenditure cost of the APs over a period of 5 years.
-This also enables the APs to be provided to institutions with no upfront purchase costs.
+The rental charge provides UIS with a mechanism to recover the capital expenditure cost of the APs over a period of 5 years, and the equipment remains under UIS ownership.
+This also enables UIS to provide APs to institutions with no upfront purchase costs and has a 'built in' technology refresh cycle of every 5 years.

-At any time during those 5 years the UIS may choose to upgrade a particular model of AP with a suitable, more modern equivalent, at no cost to the customer institution.
-This will be done if a model of AP reaches end-of-life or fails to meet a minimum specification.
-For example, AP-105s.
-A sensible notice period will be provided by the UIS and there is also the opportunity for a customer to discuss possible changes to their AP deployment.
+At any time during those 5 years, UIS may choose to upgrade a particular model of AP with a suitable, more modern equivalent, at no cost to the customer institution.
+This will be done if a model of AP reaches end-of-life, fails to meet a minimum specification or is no longer supportable by UIS (such as the access point firmware can not be updated to a supported version).
+Where possible a sensible notice period will be provided by UIS and there is also the opportunity for a customer to discuss possible changes to their AP deployment.
+Sometimes we will request your assistance to swap the access points at shorter notice periods should the equipment become unsupportable by us.

-The UIS will endeavour to provide a replacment AP that meets the requirements of the original - such as radio types, wireless speeds, coverage and fixings (wall or ceiling mounted).
+UIS will try to provide a replacement AP that meets the requirements of the original, such as radio types, wireless speeds, coverage and fixings (wall or ceiling mounted).

 During the normal 5 year lifecycle, an institution may wish to upgrade some APs in advance of the normal replacement schedule.
 They may wish to take advantage of new technologies or changing requirements.

-This can be arranged but the UIS is obliged to apply a restocking charge on each AP returned earlier than the normal 5 years.
-This charge will cover the shortfall, of the returned AP, such that the UIS does not incur a financial loss.
+This can be arranged but UIS is obliged to apply a restocking charge on each AP returned earlier than the normal 5 years.
+This charge will cover the shortfall, of the returned AP, so that UIS does not experience a financial loss.

 The charge is calculated as follows: